 “I wish that the American people may try to understand Bhagavad-Gita in terms of its direct meaning.
 Let it not be unnecessarily misunderstood by the empiric speculative method for making a show of the vanity of so called learning without any living experience.
 Such academic erudition has nothing to do with the living reality.

 The current version two (V2) edition of Bhagavad-Gita As It Is, also called “Second Edition, Revised and Enlarged”, replaced version one (V1), also called “Complete Edition”, in 1983.
-V 1 was originally introduced to the market in 1972 in New York.
+V 1 was originally introduced to the market eleven years before, in 1972 in New York.
+Our purpose is also to inform newcomers of its existence, as some of them are not even aware of the existence of Bhagavad-Gita version one (V1).

 By careful and informed comparative analysis of the two Gitas, the investigating reader will progressively come to a conclusion, which I may personally phrase as follows:

-Bhagavad Gita As It Is version 1, also called “Complete Edition”, is not only riddled with a myriad of mistakes but also innumerable elements of information contained in the original Sanskrit text are lost in its English rendition.
+Bhagavad Gita As It Is version 1 (V1), also called “Complete Edition”, is not only riddled with a myriad of mistakes but also innumerable elements of information contained in the original Sanskrit text are lost in its English rendition.
 To put it frankly and succinctly: Bhagavad-Gita As It Is, version one is simply and truly an embarrassment to Srila Prabhupada.
-This state of affairs is due to the early rush-and-confusion foundational days of the Hare Krishna Movement.
+This state of affairs is due to the early rush-and-confusion foundational days of the Hare Krishna Movement, and may be excusable.

 Please allow me to back up my statements with relevant evidence:

-Text 18.44 of BGAII V1 still reads “… cattle raising..”, whereas Srila Prabhupada, while still present with us, clearly requested some forty years ago that this asuric expression be replaced with the Vedic concept of cow protection.
-To say it positively, this is an indication of the competence of proponents of BGAII V1.
+Text 18.44 of BGAII V1 still reads “… cattle raising..”, whereas Srila Prabhupada, while still physically present with us, clearly requested some forty five or so years ago that this asuric expression be replaced with the Vedic concept of “cow protection.”
+Cow protection and trade are the occupations of the vaisya or mercantile class.
+Instead of using sarcasm and to express it positively: this is a true indication of the competence of proponents of BGAII V1.

 There are innumerable other mistakes.
 For illustration purposes, let me mention just a few of them as follows:

-Edition 1, 4.20, word for word, gives: nirashrayah- without any center.
+Edition 1 (V1), 4.20, word for word, gives: nirashrayah- without any center.
 Clearly someone has been misled by Srila Prabhupada’s Bengali accent.
-In ISKCON circles it is common knowledge that “ashraya” means shelter.
-His Holiness Jayadvaita Swami has corrected this mistake: “without any shelter.”
+It is common knowledge in ISKCON circles, that “ashraya” means shelter.
+His Holiness Jayadvaita Swami again has nicely corrected this mistake: “without any shelter.”

 Translation 4.28 of version 1 is misleading and proposes an impossible task.
 It gives the reader the false impression that there are only two classes of endeavoring transcendentalists, when in fact there are four classes enumerated in this verse, as nicely explained in version 2.